rgozim/omero-blitz-plugin/README.md

 ### SplitTask

 The `SplitTask` class is responsible for splitting languages from `.combine` files.
-It supports the following languages :
+It supports the following languages:
 * `java`
 * `c++ (cpp)`
 * `python`
 * `ice`

-If you wish to use the `SplitTask` outside of the `blitz {}` scope, you can customise it's functionality using
+If you wish to use the `SplitTask` outside of the `blitz {}` scope, you can customise its functionality using

 ```groovy
 // Handle headers